AmateurAcademic/TTS-wakeword-generator/README.md

 Collecting wakeword samples is a very common task in voice applications, but it is not always fun to do it manually.
 This tool helps you to generate a collection of samples for your wakeword.

 ## NOTE
-In a future release, this will be integrated into the [Precise Wakeword Model Maker](https://github.com/secretsauceai/precise-wakeword-model-maker).
+This has been integrated into the [Precise Wakeword Model Maker](https://github.com/secretsauceai/precise-wakeword-model-maker).

 ## Installation
 `pip install -r requirements.txt`